New Eskişehir Stadium

 The Fethi Heper Stadium (Fethi Heper Stadyumu) is a stadium in Eskişehir, Turkey.
 It opened to the public in late 20 November 2016 and has a capacity of 32,500 spectators.
-It is the home ground of Eskişehirspor.
+Named after the club's top goal scorer Fethi Heper, it is the home ground of Eskişehirspor.
 It replaced the club's former home, Eskişehir Atatürk Stadium.

-Despite the locals many requests and promises made by the AKP government for the stadium to be renamed to New Eskişehir Atatürk Stadium, the stadium named Fethi Heper Stadium.
+Despite the locals many requests and promises made by the AKP government for the stadium to be renamed to New Eskişehir Atatürk Stadium, the stadium was renamed to Fethi Heper Stadium in 2025.

 Matches

 Turkish National Team

 Fethi Heper Stadium is one of the main home stadiums of the Turkish national Football team.